V999TEC/WORDLINSIX/README.md

         Use not2=ab to indicate second letter cannot be a or b Use not5=y to indicate fifth letter cannot be y

-### guess1=thump

-This will solve 99.8% of Wordles with a mean number of guesses of 3.8

-### guess1=thump guess2=blown

-This will solve 99.91% of Wordles with a mean number of guesses of 4.0

-### guess1=thump guess2=blown guess3=dirge

-This will solve 100% of Wordles with a mean number of guesses of 4.2

 ## Examples